 Position from 6 April 2027

-The value of Sarah’s defined contribution pension fund will be included within her estate immediately before his death for Inheritance Tax.
-Sarah’s estate, for inheritance tax purposes, will be valued at £1,400,000, and is therefore estate is liable to inheritance tax of £430,000 (£1,400,000 – £325,000 nil rate band = £1,075,000.
+The value of Sarah’s defined contribution pension fund will be included within her estate immediately before her death for inheritance tax.
+Sarah’s estate, for inheritance tax purposes, is valued at £1,400,000, and is therefore estate is liable to inheritance tax of £430,000 (£1,400,000 – £325,000 nil rate band = £1,075,000.
 Inheritance tax charged at 40% = £430,000).

 How will those with defined benefit pensions be affected by the changes?

-Given many people transferred out of their defined benefit pension schemes specifically so that they could benefit from the inheritance tax benefits available from defined contribution pensions, the changes announced in the Budget will be very disappointing.
+Given that many people transferred out of their defined benefit pension schemes specifically so that they could benefit from the inheritance tax benefits available from defined contribution pensions, the changes announced in the Budget will be very disappointing.

 The following example sets out how the changes might impact an individual with a defined benefits pension.